codekoch/schulsystem/README.md

 ![schooldevice](https://github.com/codekoch/schooldevice/blob/master/schooldevice.jpg)
-## schooldevice - free and reliable
+## Schulsystem - kostenlos, frei, vielseitig und zuverlässig ... (wie ein "Schulsystem" sein sollte 😉)
 This project should show that it is possible to get a working operating system for school use without the usual big commercial companies and account bindings.
 This should be a matter of course for the educational mission of every school and teacher.

 Schooldevice is a shellscript that modifies a linuxdistribution for use in school with one single offline account for multiple users.